WA Climate Legislation Implementation

 If you are interested in being on the service list for a particular docket, email records@utc.wa.gov to request to be added to the service list and reference the docket number.
 There is also a weekly bulletin that the UTC sends out on CETA rulemaking.
 Sign up here.

-The Department of Health will develop a cumulative impact analysis (CIA) of the impacts of both climate change and fossil fuels on population health, in order to designate highly impacted communities.
+The Department of Health has developed a cumulative impact analysis (CIA) of the impacts of both climate change and fossil fuels on population health, in order to designate highly impacted communities.
 Some of the data from this CIA will then be used to inform electric utilities’ plans toward meeting the requirements of CETA.
 Interested parties can sign up on the mailing list here.
-The last meeting in this docket was July 28, 2020.
-The structure and first report of the CIA is due by December 31, 2020.
+More information on the CIA can be found on the website.

-The Department of Ecology will lead the rulemaking associated with identifying what activities or measures as clean energy transformation projects, which can be used for compliance with some CETA requirements between 2030 and 2045.
-Ecology will also coordinate with Commerce on identifying the greenhouse gas emission factors associated with electricity.
-To keep updated on this rulemaking, you can sign up here.
-The final draft rule is posted.
-The public hearing is October 6, and written comments are due October 14, 2020.
+The Department of Ecology led the rulemaking associated with identifying what activities or measures as clean energy transformation projects, which can be used for compliance with some CETA requirements between 2030 and 2045.
+Ecology also coordinated with Commerce on identifying the greenhouse gas emission factors associated with electricity.

 The Department of Labor and Industries (LNI) conducted emergency rulemakings associated with the labor standard preferences for renewable project tax exemptions.
 A standard rulemaking will be started to implement permanent rules.
 Contact Beverly Clark at Beverly.Clark@Lni.wa.gov or 360-902-6272 to be included on a notification list.